1966 British League season

 The 1966 British League season was the 32nd season of the top tier of speedway in the United Kingdom and the second season known as the British League.
 Halifax Dukes won the league and then secured the league and cup double.

 Summary

 The League expanded to 19, with a new team, the King's Lynn Stars.
 Halifax Dukes won the league after 36 games and finished three points clear of Coventry Bees.
 The Halifax team success was due to the consistency of their riders, in particular Eric Boocock, Eric Boothroyd, Dave Younghusband and Tommy Roper who all scored heavily throughout the season.
 Halifax also completed the double winning the British League Knockout Cup.
-In they final they easily beat Wimbledon Dons.
+In the final, they easily beat Wimbledon Dons.

 The four times world champion Barry Briggs topped the averages for Swindon Robins during the same season in which he sealed his fourth world title.
 The dangers of speedway were highlighted once again however when Welshman Ivor Hughes was killed during the league match riding for Cradley Heath Heathens against Sheffield Tigers on 20 August.

+Coventry won the Midland Cup, West Ham the London Cup and Halifax Dukes the Northern Cup.